Viator Modus

 Hidden Gems

 Walk the No Man's Land sandbar across the lagoon from Pigeon Point at low tide, locals know it, most cruise-day visitors don't.
 For food, follow the smoke to the crab and dumpling stalls at Store Bay rather than the tourist restaurants on the main road; the brown-stewed snapper at the unmarked beach shacks in Castara is some of the best fish you'll eat in the Caribbean.
-Ask a local guide to take you to the Argyle Waterfall early in the morning before any tour groups arrive, three tiers, freshwater pools, and the forest almost to yourself.
+Ask a local guide to take you to the Argyle Waterfall, the island's tallest, early in the morning before any tour groups arrive, three tiers, freshwater pools, and the forest almost to yourself.
 And if you can time it right, Tobago Heritage Festival in July and August is where the island opens up its food, music, and folklore in a way no resort itinerary will ever show you.